albar965/littlenavmap-manual/src/en/XPCONNECT.rst

 The changes are applied immediately and are saved on exit.

 Note that the fetch rate affects only the rate of which *Little Xpconnect* gets the data from X-Plane.
-This can affect X-Plane performance expecially when using large amounts of AI aircraft.
+This can affect X-Plane performance, expecially when using large amounts of AI aircraft.

 The option ``Update Time Interval`` in :ref:`connect-options` in the *Little Navmap* connect dialog window defines the rate *Little Navmap* fetches the data from the plugin.
-This affects *Little Navmap* performance and fluidity of the aircraft updates together with the setting ``Simulator aircraft updates`` in
-``Options`` page :ref:`simulator-aircraft`.
+This affects *Little Navmap* performance and fluidity of the aircraft updates together with the setting ``Simulator aircraft updates`` in ``Options`` page :ref:`simulator-aircraft`.

 It is recommended to keep both update rates equal and not lower than 100 ms.

 Compatibility Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A pop up window says that versions are not compatible and and upgrade of *Little Xpconnect* is needed despite having the latest Little Xpconnect installed.
+If a pop up window says that versions are not compatible and and upgrade of *Little Xpconnect* is needed:
+   Remove the *Little Xpconnect* plugin from X-Plane and reinstall the new one.

+If the latest *Little Xpconnect* plugin is installed:
    There is probably an old version of Little Xpconnect installed wrongly somewhere in your X-Plane plugins path.
 Maybe it was installed accidentally in the plugins base path without the *Little Xpconnect* folder structure.

    Check if there is another folder with the *Little Xpconnect executable* (``win.xpl``, ``mac.xpl`` or ``lin.xpl`` depending on operating system) around or if the file is stored in the plugins folder on the top level.

-You can see the path of the (wrongly) loaded plugin in the X-Plane plugin manager.
+   You can see the path of the (wrongly) loaded plugin in the X-Plane plugin manager or in the X-Plane ``Log.txt`` file.

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~